| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

-- Ensure you have enough funds to cover costs for health emergencies, treatment and medicine cost.
+- Ensure you have funds to cover costs for health emergencies, treatment and medicine.
 Dialysis treatment can be expensive!

-- Ask your health care team how travel may affect your health - ensure they support your travel.
+- Do not organise dialysis without talking with your health team about how travel may affect your health.

 Booking travel dialysis arrangements in Australia

-Do not do try to organise dialysis without talking with your health team!
+With increasing demand for dialysis lack of spare chairs is a problem in some areas - sessions should always be booked well in advance.
 When arrangements are made, confirm dialysis session times in advance - you must be flexible with plans.

 Private dialysis in Australia may offer temporary dialysis but charge a fee for treatment

-Capacity is still a problem, even with private units.
-You must still inquire with the private unit staff to find out if a space is available.
-Approximate cost from $450 to $650 per treatment in South Australia.
-In eastern states from $800 to $900 per treatment, depending on location.
-Ensure you book in advance, receive a firm quote and confirmation of treatment dates.
+Capacity is a problem even in private units.
+If available, approx cost $450 to $650 per treatment (South Australia), with eastern states $800 to $900 per treatment depending on location.
+Ensure you book in advance, get a firm quote and confirmation of treatment dates.
 Minimum 1 month notice essential.

 Medically required medications

-Work out expected medical costs before making travel plans including medication.
-Many countries including Australia only allow medically required medication to cover a maximum of 3 months (maximum dosage).
-Ensure your doctor writes an up to date treatment letter setting out your health conditions and medication.
-Your Dialysis Unit will also need to provide an introduction letter noting your individual treatment information - Travel overseas with PBS medications.
+Work out your medical costs before making travel plans including medication.
+Many countries including Australia only allow medically required medication cover for a maximum of 3 months (maximum dosage).
+Ensure your doctor writes an up to date treatment letter setting out health and medication.
+Your Dialysis Unit should also provide an introduction letter noting your individual treatment - Travel overseas with PBS medications.

 Australian Dialysis Unit Guide (DUG) Use our DUG to locate a Dialysis Unit in Australia